tedszy/cl-pentothal/README.md

 ##Testing

-Some testing systems have innumerable little assertion and checking functions: ```assert-true```, ```assert-less-than```, ```check-equal-in-some-way.``` ```cl-pentothal``` avoids this.
+Some testing systems have innumerable little assertion and checking functions: ```assert-true```, ```assert-less-than```, ```check-equal-in-some-way.``` We avoid this.
 Why is that necessary when Common Lisp already has loads of specific equality and comparison functions?
+And if that's not enough, write your own.
 We just pass them in to the ```test``` macro.

 ```common-lisp
 (test descriptive-name function-form comparison expected-result)
 ```
-Descriptive name is just anything you like.
-It becomes a symbol.
-Function form is the thing you are testing.
-One expression that returns a result.
+Descriptive name is just anything you like as long as it's a legal symbol name.
+Function form is the thing you are testing: an expression that returns a result.
 You supply the comparison operator.
-For example, if you want to compare vectors, use ```equalp.`` Then give the expected results.
+For example, if you want to compare vectors, use ```equalp.``` The expected result is what the function form should return if it is working correctly.

 Don't forget to initialize testing!